 - The CLA/CP offered by the National Association of Legal Assistants (NALA)

 - The PP offered by the Association for Legal Professionals (NALS)

 Each exam has different eligibility and renewal requirements.
-A comparison can be found here.

-There are no professional paralegal associations in Maine despite the high number of paralegals.
-However, the Maine Trial Lawyers Association (MTLA) accepts paralegals, legal assistants and legal secretaries as affiliate members if their employer is a member of the MTLA.
+The Maine Trial Lawyers Association (MTLA) accepts paralegals, legal assistants and legal secretaries as affiliate members if their employer is a member of the MTLA.
 As members, paralegals receive opportunities to earn continuing legal education units (CLE) including paralegal-specific CLEs, networking, support from the MTLA, participation in Case Evaluation clinics and access to web-based MTLA resources.